LTTdouble/CCLGAN/README.md

 Acknowledgments

-Our code is developed based on Contrastive Unpaired Translation (CUT).
+Our code is developed based on Contrastive Learning for Unpaired Image-to-Image Translation (CUT), https://github.com/taesungp/contrastive-unpaired-translation.
 We thank the authors for their excellent work and for providing the foundational framework.